joelouthan/theologic.us/content/posts/1-study-romans/2021-03-01-study-romans1-1.md

 >John 1:12–13 (CSB) But to all who did receive him, he gave them the right to be children of God, to those who believe in his name,  who were born, not of natural descent, or of the will of the flesh, or of the will of man, but of God.

 >Ephesians 1:5 (CSB) He predestined us to be adopted as sons through Jesus Christ for himself, according to the good pleasure of his will,

-`Where do you see God in the text?
-What does the text say about God?`

 ## The Gospel